-In 1916 Sellers platted the eastern half of University Heights, constructing a ground mounted water tank near the corner of what would become Carlisle and Coal to serve the new addition.
-Eventually, the private water system was replaced by the City system and a house was constructed around the water tank which was turned into its living room.
+In 1916 Sellers platted the eastern half of University Heights, constructing a water tank near the corner of what would become Carlisle Blvd and Coal Ave to serve the new addition.
+Eventually, the private water system was replaced by a City system and a house was constructed around the water tank which was turned into its living room.
 The house still stands at 319 Carlisle SE.
 Museum of Albuquerque PA1980.061.139, 1/1938

 1925 through 1931